xuri/excelize-doc/en/workbook.md

 func (f *File) SetDefinedName(definedName *DefinedName) error
 ```

 SetDefinedName provides a function to set the defined names of the workbook or worksheet.
-If not specified scopr, the default scope is workbook.
+If not specified scope, the default scope is the workbook.

 For example: